 Start the Process to Check Tenant Credit Today!

-To start the process, purchase your tenant screening package from the American Apartment Owners Association.
-Enter your tenant information, and get immediate access to many reports.
+To get started, download a free rental application form and purchase your tenant screening package from the American Apartment Owners Association.
+Enter your tenant information and get immediate access to many reports which includes evictions, background checks and other screening services.
 Then, your tenants will receive an email with a unique link they use to confirm their identity and provide permission for you to see the tenant credit report.
 As soon as they provide permission, you will receive an email with a link to the credit report and score.
 This requires no underwriting or additional documentation.
 You can also skip this tenant cooperation method by becoming underwritten.

 Don’t make the mistake of renting to people who may not have a solid financial track record.
-Purchase your tenant screening package with a renter credit report today and take advantage of our $10-off special offer for American Apartment Owners Association Value Members.
+Purchase your complete tenant screening package with a renter credit report today and take advantage of our $10-off special offer for American Apartment Owners Association Pro Plus Members.